vanhoefm/ssid-confusion-hostap/README.md

 Note that handing out an IP address is sufficient in most cases.
 In case a client requires full Internet access, you will also have to configure Internet forwarding and NAT.

+## Defense Proof-of-Concept

+The `wpa_supplicant` version in this repository can save a reference beacon while connecting, and in the 4-way handshake, will verify the authenticity of this reference beacon.
+If the authenticity cannot be verified, the handshake will be aborted, and the client will disconnect.

+To enable this defense, include `CONFIG_TESTING_OPTIONS=y` in the `.config` file when building `wpa_supplicant`.

+You can use the following `client.conf`:

+	ctrl_interface=wpaspy_ctrl
+	passive_scan=1
+	sae_pwe=0

+	network={
+	       ssid="changedssid"
+	       psk="abcdefgh"
+	       key_mgmt=SAE

+	       pairwise=CCMP
+	       group=CCMP

+	       scan_freq=2412
+	       ieee80211w=2
+	       beacon_prot=1
+	}

+Notice that passive scanning is being used to ensure the client has a copy of the beacon before connecting.

+When executing `wpa_supplicant` with extra debug output using the `-dd` flags you will notice the following relevant debug output lines:

+	Saving beacon Information Elements from scan result ...
+ 	Pre-auth beacon IEs to verify

+This last debug message is essential.
+When this message is shown, you know that the authenticity of the beacon is being verified.

+Note that Multi-Link Operation networks are not supported.
+In case the AP changes the BIGTK between when the client captured the reference beacon and the transmission of the BIGTK in the 4-way handshake, the check will fail, and the client will disconnect.
+In this proof-of-concept the BIP_GMAC algorithm is also not supported.